Treasure Island with Bear Grylls continues its new series tonight and here's just how it's filmed and made.

 But Bear insists that it is still up to the Islanders to find these resources and exploit them.

 The contestants are also provided with some starting supplies which typically include six knives, six machetes, fishing equipment, head torches, whistles, and a medical kit.

 And before the show, the contestants were given a two day crash course in survival including basic first aid, lighting fires, water purification and the humane dispatch of animals.
 They also received basic health and safety training.

-The Islanders also each have an emergency satellite phone plus GPS tracker to contact Bear and his team in case of real problems.
+The Islanders each have an emergency satellite phone plus GPS tracker to contact Bear and his team in case of real problems.
 In the worst case scenario, a helicopter can be on the island in 30 to 40 minutes.

-In addition, one of the contestants on The Island is a qualified doctor.
+In addition, at least one of the contestants on The Island is a qualified doctor.

 When it comes to how The Island is filmed, recording is undertaken by both an embedded camera crew and the contestants themselves using a range of equipment.

 Everyone had a go at shooting both with handheld cameras and GoPro cameras attached to them having been given some basic film training before starting.